Visual arts of Chicago: Sculptors, textile art

 Cat Chow constructs dresses out of subversive materials.
-Neil Goodman is known for largely abstract bronze sculpture that ranges from still-life compositions and free-standing works to wall and floor installations to monumental public art.Hawkins, Margaret.
-"Foreword," Close Proximity: A retrospective of Sculpture by Neil Goodman, Englewood, CO: Museum of Outdoor Arts, 2018, p.
-18–27.
+Neil Goodman is known for largely abstract bronze sculpture that ranges from still-life compositions and free-standing works to wall and floor installations to monumental public art.
 Richard Hunt sculpts ruggedly abstract commentaries on social issues.
 Kerry James Marshall paints and sculpts multi-media works commenting on African-American life.

 Photography

 These same impulses also appeared in Chicago's lively Street photography scene, gaining notoriety through artists centered around the Institute of Design such as Harry Callahan, Aaron Siskind, Leon Lewandowski as well as in the work of nanny-savant Vivian Maier.
 Ray K. Metzker and Barbara Crane studied at the Institute of Design in the 1950s.
 They spread the ideas of the Institute of Design teaching photography in the second half of the 20th century.
 Metzker was Philadelphia based and Crane was based in Chicago.
 Bob Thall's beautiful, bleak photographs of Chicago-area architecture have also won much acclaim.